particle-iot/docs/src/content/tutorials/asset-tracking/tracker-eval-tutorials.md

 Instead of using D0/D1 for I2C like on other Particle devices, in this case we'll be using the multi-function port pins `MCU_RX` and `MCU_TX` instead.
 On the Tracker SoM the TX and RX pins can be reconfigured to be `Wire3` instead of `Serial1`, allowing a single set of pins to be GPIO, serial, or I2C on the M8 connector.

+Note: All GPIO, ADC, and peripherals such as I2C, Serial, and SPI are 3.3V maximum and are **not** 5V tolerant.
+You must never use pull-ups to 5V on the I2C interface!

 - Start with the base Tracker Edge firmware
 - Add and copy the **Adafruit_BME280_RK** library into the project: